Taichung Suns

 The Taichung Suns (臺中太陽) were a Taiwanese professional basketball team based in Taichung City.
-They had competed in the T1 League and played their home games at the National Taiwan University of Sport Gymnasium.
+They competed in the T1 League and played their home games at the National Taiwan University of Sport Gymnasium.
 The Suns became one of the six teams of the inaugural T1 League season.

 Franchise history

 On June 19, 2021, the Taichung Suns was established formally.
 On November 25, the Taichung Suns changed the name to the Taichung Wagor Suns.

 In October 2022, the Taichung Wagor Suns changed the name to the Taichung Suns.

 On September 15, 2023, the T1 League announced that the 2023–24 season participation rights of the Taichung Suns was cancelled due to financial qualification.
 On October 16, the Taichung Suns announced to fold officially.